 Land survey requirements

-A person who intends to apply for a mining or retention licence must survey* the boundaries of the land proposed to be covered by the licence and provide the survey as part of the licence application.
+A person who intends to apply for a retention or mining licence must survey the boundaries of the land proposed to be covered by the licence, in the manner required by the mineral industries regulations.
+The survey must be submitted as part of the licence application.

 Authority to enter land